-Jenny Mollen Shows Off Her 'Post Op Chic' Body
+Jenny Mollen Shows Off Her Post-Baby Body in Honest 'Post Op' Photo

 On June 8, the actress, 38, posted a photo to her Instagram in which she appeared topless with just a palm covering her chest.
 She hilariously captioned it, “Wanna make out and talk about my placenta previa? #22weeks.”

-The American Pie actor opened up to Us exclusively last month about the pregnancy: "I can’t even imagine what it’s like to do what she’s doing, to do what women do.
-There are days where I’m literally just like, 'I wish I could be carrying this baby for you.'
-And then a second later I’m like, 'Who the f--k am I kidding?'
+The American Pie actor opened up to Us exclusively last month about the pregnancy: “I can’t even imagine what it’s like to do what she’s doing, to do what women do.
+There are days where I’m literally just like, ‘I wish I could be carrying this baby for you.’
+And then a second later I’m like, ‘Who the f–k am I kidding?’
 No guy does!
-That’s bulls--t!
-We could never do it."
+That’s bulls–t!
+We could never do it.”

 The parents of two also shared videos from the delivery room on Thursday, October 5, in which they discuss eating her placenta.
 Biggs even announced that he was going to give it a try.